Backup Power Options to Prepare for the Next Power Outage

 Energy Storage Systems: Two Factors to Consider

-There are two major factors to consider when selecting an ESS for battery back-up: Peak power output and Energy stored.
+There are two major factors to consider when selecting an ESS for backup: Peak power output and Energy stored.
 The peak power determines how much power the system can support.
-Most solutions run between 4 kW and 8 kW of power or approximately 15 amps to 30 amps at 240VAC.
+Most solutions run between 5 kW and 10 kW of power or approximately 20 amps to 40 amps at 240VAC.
+Newer systems are also capable of providing significantly more power.
+Systems can provide higher peak outputs for short periods of times (generally less than 10 seconds) to help start items with high initial start-up loads like AC units or well pumps.
+This varies significantly among the various ESS manufacturers.

 Generators

-The main advantage of generators relative to battery back-up, is that generators can provide a lot more power, can cost significantly less, and are not impacted by weather.
-The main disadvantages are that they don’t enable your solar system to operate, are loud and require fuel.
+The main advantage of generators relative to battery backup, is that generators can provide more power, can cost less, and are not impacted by weather.
+The main disadvantages are that they don’t enable your solar system to operate, are loud and require fuel & maintenance.

 Water cooled generators are a lot quieter than air cooled generators, but installed costs are almost 2X.
 They are also much more durable.
 The quietest generators are the small portable Honda generators.